Why Flash storage will be fast and furious in 2014

 Not a lot of TLC

-We didn't see triple layer cell (TLC) NAND push into enterprise applications in 2013, TLC flash being slow and having a ridiculously short write endurance level.
-Also flash foundries prefer to make single and multi-layer cell (SLC and MLC) on their foundry production lines because these command higher volumes and deliver a better return on manufacturing investment.
+We didn't see triple-level cell (TLC) NAND push into enterprise applications in 2013, TLC flash being slow and having a ridiculously short write endurance level.
+Also flash foundries prefer to make single and multi-level cell (SLC and MLC) on their foundry production lines because these command higher volumes and deliver a better return on manufacturing investment.
 TLC flash remains relegated to thumb drives, camera flash cards and the like.

 There was the beginning of a transition towards 1X (19nm-10nm) flash cell geometries from the 2X (29nm - 20nm) technology.
 Toshiba for example is building 19nm kit now.
 As a reminder the smaller the geometry the more NAND flash chips can be cut from a wafer, thus lowering the cost/GB.
 However the shift is not even across the industry; Micron is transitioning to 20nm now with a 16nm process starting production samples this year.